Last Updated on: 22nd February 2020, 05:36 pm

 Pidgin is compatible with the following chat networks out of the box: AIM, ICQ, Google Talk, Jabber/XMPP, Bonjour, Gadu-Gadu, IRC, Novell GroupWise Messenger, Lotus Sametime, SILC, SIMPLE and Zephyr.
 It can support many more with plugins.

-Pidgin supports many features of these chat networks, such as file transfers, away messages, buddy icons, custom smilies, and typing notifications.
+Pidgin supports many features of these chat networks, such as file transfers, away messages, buddy icons, custom smiles, and typing notifications.
 Numerous plugins also extend Pidgin’s functionality above and beyond the standard features.
 Pidgin is widely used for its Off-the-Record Messaging (OTR) plugin, which offers end-to-end encryption.

 Pidgin integrates with the system tray on Windows, GNOME2, KDE 3 and KDE 4.